-During radiology training, there are opportuinities for trainees to spend time out of programme if they so wish.
+During radiology training, there are opportunities for trainees to spend time out of programme if they so wish.
 These periods of ‘out of programme’ time have been given several different names and acronyms which are described below:

 OOPE – Out of Programme Experience

-A period of time out of the standard radiology training programme which will not be counted towards working for the radiology CCT.
+A period of time out of the standard Radiology Training Programme, which will not be counted towards working for the Radiology CCT.
 This means that your CCT date will be extended.

 OOPT – Out of Programme Training

-This is a period of time taken out of the radiology training programme which can count towards working for your radiology CCT.
+This is a period of time taken out of the Radiology Training Programme, which can count towards working for your Radiology CCT.
 This means your CCT date will remain the same.
-This could include training in a different radiology department or a pre-CCT fellowship post.
+This could include training in a different Radiology department or a pre-CCT fellowship post.

 OOPR – Out of Programme Research

 This is like the OOPT described above, except that your main role will be within research but you will still have this time as counting towards your CCT.
 You could also do research as an OOPE and not make it count towards the CCT.

 OOPC – Out of Programme Career Break

 This is a special case basis, which is designed for trainees who wish to step out of training for a designated time in cases of domestic responsibilities, ill health or develop talents in other areas.